You are here

 Summary

-• Restrictions of the Mission’s access continued in all three disengagement areas.
-The SMM was also denied access at a checkpoint near non-government-controlled Pikuzy.*
+• Restrictions of the SMM’s access continued in all three disengagement areas and elsewhere.
+Its freedom of movement was also denied near non-government-controlled Shevchenko, Sosnivske and Tavrycheske.*

 Ceasefire violations[1]